Adam Urbach, Ph.D.

 - Professor , Chemistry

 I'm a native Texan, and as a college student at UT Austin I found my passions for chemistry, teaching, and service, and I met my future wife.
-I trained in the research areas of medicinal chemistry, structural biology, biophysics, and nanotechnology before starting at Trinity in 2004.
-My research group of Trinity students has established methods for binding peptides and proteins predictively on the basis of the amino acid sequence, and we are now pursuing applications in the areas of biosensing, protein engineering, and drug formulation.
+I trained in the research areas of supramolecular chemistry, physical-organic chemistry, medicinal chemistry, structural biology, biophysics, and nanotechnology before starting at Trinity in 2004.
+My research group focuses primarily on biomolecular recognition – how to interact predictively with biological molecules.
+We have developed methods for interacting with peptides and proteins on the basis of the amino acid sequence, and we are interested in applications involving drug formulation, diagnostics, biosensors, and biomaterials.
 The science is interesting and fun, but my real passion is teaching organic chemistry and mentoring research students.
-I am also heavily invested in service to Trinity and to the science community, and I am devoted to my family.
+I am also heavily invested in service to the university and to the science community, and I am devoted to my family.

 *indicates Trinity student or alumni co-author

-Urbach's work has been supported by $2.8M in grants from federal agencies and private foundations including the Welch Foundation, the National Science Foundation (CAREER, RUI, and MRI programs), the National Institutes of Health (R15 program), Research Corporation for Science Advancement (Cottrell Scholar, LEAD, and Cottrell Scholar Collaborative programs), the Camille and Henry Dreyfus Foundation, and the American Chemical Society Petroleum Research Fund.
+Urbach's research has been supported by $4.4M in grants from federal agencies and private foundations including the Welch Foundation, the National Science Foundation (CAREER, RUI, and MRI programs), the National Institutes of Health (R15 program), Research Corporation for Science Advancement (Cottrell Scholar, LEAD, and Cottrell Scholar Collaborative programs), the Camille and Henry Dreyfus Foundation, and the American Chemical Society Petroleum Research Fund.